 20. The East Indiaman Götheborg III

 My personal favorite view in Gothenburg!
-While visiting Eriksberg, make sure you take a walk up to Slottsberget, where wonderful views of the harbour, the crane and the Älvsborgs bridge can be seen from.
+While visiting Eriksberg, make sure you take a walk up to Slottsberget, where wonderful views of the harbor, the crane, and the Älvsborgs bridge can be seen from.

 22. Spårvägsmuseet and Lisebergslinjen